w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > Science must answer...
 "Why?"; it must say, "Because"... there are *different* and *inequivalent*, but equally valid, ways of saying "because".[^1]

-There appears to be some measure of order in the universe.
-Whether this is a timeless quality or a temporary aberration, we do not know.
+By all accounts there is order in the universe.
+Whether this quality is timeless or temporary, we do not know.
 Nonetheless science presupposes signals in the noise around us.
-Phenomena, it seems, can be predicted.
+Things, it seems, can be predicted.
 To predict, we model — we represent.
-Informed thusly, we act.
+Informed by our representations, we act.
 We hope our models correspond to whatever really is there; to whatever there really is.
 But what *is* there, really?
-Can we know?
 And how ought we model it?

 Some schools of thought assert that the world is exclusively [physical](https://en.wikipedia.org/wiki/Physicalism).
 Interpretations are complex, but there does seem to be a common thread &mdash; one of [Mazur's super-objects](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf), folded around its particular subject matter so tightly that, much like the extra-dimensional compactification physicists propose, we may not notice it.